cichockimc/fuel-cost/README.md

 # fuel-cost
 Web service to calculate the fuel cost of a journey.
 The project is dockerised, cloud ready.
 No external dependencies are required to run it.
+notes:
-note: I'd call it early beta version.
+- I'd call it early beta version.
+- Prices are in *pence*, not pounds

 ## where the solution is hosted
 It is hosted in Google Cloud.
 It is accessible from the Internet at `fuel-cost.cichocki.co.uk`